Quackster/duckHTTPD/README.md

 settings.setSiteDirectory("tools/www");
 ```

-The example below shows that it will look inside the tools/www folder (relative to this server's working directory) and it will return any files over HTTP that's been requested, if what's been requested is only a directory, the HTTP server will return a 403 Forbidden response, there is absolutely no way for people to look inside directories, or any other directories outside of www/tools.
+The example below shows that it will look inside the tools/www folder (relative to this server's working directory) and it will return any files over HTTP that's been requested.

+If what's been requested is only a directory, the HTTP server will return a 403 Forbidden response, there is absolutely no way for people to look inside directories, or any other directories outside of www/tools.

 So lets say you have a CSS file called **example.css** and it's located in /tools/www/css/ then it means that accessing http://localhost/css/example.css will return that CSS file, if it exists, otherwise it will return a 404.

+**NOTE:** Routes being handled always take first priority over static files and directories in the Site directory setting.